 When a loved one passes away, it can be a difficult and overwhelming time for their family and loved ones.
-One of the many tasks that must be addressed is the distribution of their assets, which can be particularly complex if the deceased did not leave behind a will.
+One of the many tasks that must be addressed is the distribution of their assets, which can be particularly complex if the decedent did not leave behind a will.
 This is known as probate, and it can be a long and confusing process for those involved.

 In this blog post, we will discuss a specific case of a deceased individual who passed away without leaving a will and the issues that arose for their family in the probate process.
 This case highlights the importance of having a will in place, as well as the potential challenges that can arise when a will is not present.

-The client in this case is the sister of the deceased, who passed away in 2019.
-The deceased did not leave behind a will, leaving her family and loved ones to navigate the probate process without clear direction on how to distribute her assets.
+The client in this case is the sister of the decedent, who passed away in 2019.
+The decedent did not leave behind a will, leaving her family and loved ones to navigate the probate process without clear direction on how to distribute her assets.
 One of the major assets in question was her house, which was in the possession of her granddaughter, the client’s niece, at the time of her death.

 Unfortunately, the niece passed away four months after the deceased sister, leaving the house in a state of uncertainty.
 To make matters worse, the niece had fallen behind on property taxes, and the family was facing the possibility of the state taking possession of the house to recoup the delinquent taxes.